notesforgrowth/notesforgrowth.github.io/_drafts/2018-11-24-Opportunity-Score.md

 | Listening in different places   | Listening at home                                   |
 |                                 | Listening on the go                                 |

-(BTW, Ulwick's says that jobs-to-be-done generally don't change across time.
-This might be suggested by this example.)
+BTW, according to Ulwick, jobs-to-be-done generally don't change across time.
+This might be suggested by this example.

-## Collecting the data
+## Computing the Score
-To obtain the Opportunity Score for each outcome, one should ask customers two questions:
+To obtain the Opportunity Score for each outcome, one should ask customers two questions (Ulwick recommends asking these questions to a sample of over 180 participants):

 1. __Importance:__ _When [job step], how __important__ is it to you that you are able to [outcome]?_ (1 to 5 scale, 1 = "Not at all important", 5 = "Extremely important")
 2. __Satisfaction:__ _When using [solution], how __satisfied__ are you with your ability to [outcome]?_ (1 to 5 scale, 1 = "Not at all satisfied", 5 = "Extremely satisfied")

 Where [solution] is the solution that the customer currently uses to get the job done.

-Ulwick recommends asking these questions to a sample of over 180 participants.

-### Computing the score

 Obtaining the opportunity score is easy:

 1. Compute the percentage of respondents who answered 4 or 5 to both __importance__ (that is those who said the outcome is "Important" or "Extremely important") and __satisfaction__ (those who said they are "Satisfied" or "Extremely satisfied").